top of page

 TLP656-1152_edited.jpg

-This guide belongs to Malta’s rural communities and stakeholders.
+This guide belongs to Malta’s rural communities and stakeholders, while benefiting even the broader ecosystem!

 The development of the Guide is currently underway: we aim to finalise, publish, and disseminate it by the end of 2026.
-Nonetheless, this guide belongs to all of us… Don’t hesitate to be part of the transition toward a more sustainable and community-led model of rural tourism.
+Nonetheless, this guide is our shared responsibility.
+Don’t hesitate to be part of the transition toward a more sustainable and community-led model of rural tourism.

 If you wish to contribute, stay informed, or be among the first to read it - register your interest here!